flutter/website/src/release/breaking-changes/asset-manifest-dot-json.md

 ## Summary

-Flutter apps currently include an asset file named AssetManifest.json, which effectively contains a list of assets.
-This file could be read using the [AssetBundle][] API.
-This is useful in the scenario that application/plugin code needs to determine what assets are available at runtime.
+Flutter apps currently include an asset file named AssetManifest.json.
+This file effectively contains a list of assets.
+This file could be read using the [AssetBundle][] API, allowing application code to determine what assets are available at runtime.

 The AssetManifest.json file is an undocumented implementation detail.
-It's also no longer used by the framework, so it will stop being created in a future release.
+It's also no longer used by the framework, so it will stop being generated in a future release.
-To get a list of available assets, use the [AssetManifest][] API instead.
+If your application code needs to get a list of available assets, use the [AssetManifest][] API instead.

 ## Migration guide